OpenMoonRay/openmoonray-docs/docs/moonray/how-to-guides/point-rendering.md

 # Point Rendering

 ## Rendering Style
-Points are rendered in Moonray using the [Rdl2PointGeometry]({{site.baseurl}}/scene-classes/geometry/RdlPointGeometry) class.
+Points are rendered in MoonRay using the [Rdl2PointGeometry]({{site.baseurl}}/scene-classes/geometry/RdlPointGeometry) class.
 By default they are rendered as spheres with their radius controlled using the `radius_list` parameter.

 ![]({{site.baseurl}}/assets/images/moonray/how-to-guides/point-rendering/points-as-spheres.jpg)